 We investigate the impact of the child benefit program on voter turnout to test whether the electoral gains of PiS were due to the party attracting the voters of other parties, or to new voters coming off the sidelines.
 We see a significant positive effect of the child benefit program on election turnout (see Table 2).
-These results show that the ruling party's electoral gains attributable to the introduction of the child benefit program were based largely on the recruitment of previously non-voting individuals, and only partly on the recruitment of individuals who had previously voted for other parties.
-Indeed, we find only very small negative effects of the program on the support for other parties (see Table B.11).
+These results show that the ruling party's electoral gains attributable to the introduction of the child benefit program were largely due to the recruitment of previously non-voting individuals, and only partly due to the recruitment of individuals who had previously voted for other parties.
+Indeed, we find that the program had only very small negative effects on support for other parties (see Table B.12).
 The positive effects on turnout rule out the hypothesis of the mobilization of childless voters.
-If that had occurred, we would have observed a negative relationship between child benefit intensity and voter turnout.
-There is, however, one remaining potential violation of SUTVA that we cannot rule out completely.
+If that mobilization had occurred, we would have observed a negative relationship between child benefit intensity and voter turnout.
+There is, however, one remaining potential violation of SUTVA that we cannot completely rule out.
 It is possible that the child benefit program discouraged childless citizens from participating in elections, and this assumption would be consistent with the voter turnout levels.
-Nevertheless, it seems rather unlikely that the discouragement of childless voters drives our results, since we observe a substantial increase in voter turnout after the introduction of the transfers.
+Nevertheless, it seems rather unlikely that the discouragement of childless voters drives our results, given that we observe a substantial increase in voter turnout after the introduction of the transfers.